dafrina/ezform/readme.md

 However, EZForm already comes with some basic validator functions that are ready to use:

-### defaultValidators.required
+### requiredValidator

 Checks if a field has a null value or an empty string value

-### defaultValidators.requiredList
+### requiredListValidator

 Checks if an array (such as a checkbox group or multiselect) is empty

+### numberValidator

+Checks if a fields value is a number

-### defaultValidators.email
+### emailValidator

 Checks if an email is formed correctly

+### urlValidator

+Checks if a URL is formed correctly

+Currently, you can only pass one validator function to a `Field` component.
+If you wish to combine validators, you can simply make a new one and call the default validators yourself to mix and match.

 ## Components

-Currently, EZForm comes with many form fields based on Material UI form fields out of the box.
+Currently, EZForm comes with a the most basic form fields based on Material UI form fields.
 It is, however, very easy to create your own components to use.
-Read more about it under "Creating your own Fields"
+Read more about it under "Creating your own Fields".
+Also, I plan to add more and more customization options and new form components over time.

-### FieldBase
+### FieldBase interface

 This interface acts as a base for all field properties.
 All form components described below can take the following properties: